 The frequency that could be jammed using this circuit could be well in the range of 50 MHz to 1Ghz, however making it compatible with frequencies above 500 MHz could get much complex and parameters much critical owing to the fact that higher frequencies require shorter interconnections and may involve other stability issues.

 The present design can be used for jamming FM radio stations situated in the within 40 meters radial distance or even higher.
-Alternatively the unit could also be used as a powerful 1km range audio transmitter by feeding a MIC input across the pont indicated "Test".

 The circuity of the proposed RF signal jammer is basically made of two distinct stages: